Is it Good to Sleep with Socks On?

 You might like: Fall Asleep Faster with Tangerine Peel Tea

 Some people need to have their feet “protected” no matter the time of year.
-Likewise, other people can’t even get to sleep in the wintertime if something is making them uncomfortable.
+However, other people can’t even get to sleep in the wintertime if any extra clothing is making them uncomfortable.

-So, is it better to sleep with socks on, or without?
-Keep reading to find out.
+Is it better to sleep with socks on?

 How to Sleep With Socks On

-The good news is that to avoid all of these problems, we recommend changing your socks before going to bed.
+Again, wearing socks to bed is a matter of preference and depends on how a person feels most comfortable.
+However, if you do choose to sleep with socks on, we recommend changing your socks before going to bed.
 This means that you should never wear the same socks to bed that you wore for the entire day.